How we rent homes

 The way we rent homes is open, clear and fair.
 Our homes are let to the people who need them most.

-We have seven different Applicant Groups to reflect your housing need.
+We have eight different Bands which reflect your housing need.

 What if several people note an interest in the same home?